 The deadline to apply for a Direct Loan (PLUS) is three weeks prior to the last day of class.

 Disbursement of Loan Funds

-For all loan funds, you must be enrolled at least half-time (6 or more hours for undergraduate students and 5 or more hours for graduate students) in appropriate degree program courses.
+For all loan funds, students must be enrolled at least half-time (6 or more hours for undergraduate students and 5 or more hours for graduate students) in appropriate degree program courses.

 If you have any questions, please contact the Financial Aid Office.